 We target customers of our NGS products through a direct sales team focused on the NGS tools market and which is separate from our synthetic DNA sales force.
 We launched early commercial access for our NGS sample preparation tools to select customers in August 2017.
 Our direct NGS sales representatives are focused on supporting our early adopters and providing a high level of service in order to familiarize customers with our product offering.
-In fiscal year 2018, we plan to initiate a full commercial launch for NGS customers including a specific application of our e-commerce platform for customized NGS sample preparation kits in order to drive adoption by the broader diagnostic community.
+In the first half of fiscal year 2019, we plan to initiate a full commercial launch for NGS customers including a specific application of our e-commerce platform for customized NGS sample preparation kits in order to drive adoption by the broader diagnostic community.